major0282/OPENPILOT2/README.md

 ### How often are the branches generated?

-Every hour.
+Every day.
 If the base commits haven't changed, the generated commits have a stable hash and will not change.

 ### Custom Forks?